0xPolygonID/tutorials/mkdocs/docs/issuer/issuer-overview.md

 You can quickly try out how the Credential Issuance experience look like by following the steps below:

-- Download the [Polygon ID Wallet](../wallet/wallet-overview.md) and create an Identity.
+- Download the Polygon ID Wallet App and create an Identity.ß
+> - For Android: <a href="https://play.google.com/store/apps/details?id=com.polygonid.wallet" target="_blank">Polygon ID on Google Play</a>
+> - For iOS: <a href="https://apps.apple.com/us/app/polygon-id/id1629870183" target="_blank">Polygon ID on the App Store</a>
-- Fetch a credential in your wallet issued by the [Demo Issuer](https://issuer-demo.polygonid.me/)
+- Fetch a credential from the [Demo Issuer](https://issuer-demo.polygonid.me/)